Geneva · Family offices

 What this work does not include.

 No legal services.
 No Swiss company formation or US entity formation.
 No SFO or MFO structure design.
 No foundation, trust, or SPV setup.
 No FINMA licensing, EB-5, E-2, L-1, or O-1 visa work.
-No US tax structuring, FATCA analysis, CRS analysis, or double-tax-treaty review.
+No US tax structuring, FATCA analysis, CRS analysis, or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No clinical strategy, IND filing, or US reimbursement-pathway design.
 No IP filing.
 No contract drafting.

 Frequently asked.

-The two cities sit inside the same Swiss frame and read as one to a US audience that is unfamiliar with the distinction.
+The two cities sit inside the same Swiss frame and land as one to a US audience that is unfamiliar with the distinction.
 The differences matter on the ground.
 Geneva carries a deeper private-banking and wealth-management heritage, a heavier concentration of multi-family-office and external-asset-manager structures, and a larger Romandie-tier biotech and medtech footprint connected to the Geneva-Lausanne corridor and the Lonza and Novartis-adjacent ecosystem.
 Zurich carries the Paradeplatz private-banking core and a different industrial-Mittelstand mix.
-The commercial pattern that breaks for both audiences in front of US intermediaries is the same: Swiss discretion reads as category absence, holding brand and operating brand collapse into one surface, and CHF-denominated track records do not convert.
+The commercial pattern that breaks for both audiences in front of US intermediaries is the same: Swiss discretion lands as category absence, holding brand and operating brand collapse into one surface, and CHF-denominated track records do not convert.
 The work is calibrated to the city, the structure, and the portfolio, not delivered as a generic Swiss template.

 Yes.
-The Geneva corridor covers Lausanne, EPFL-spinout, and Vaud-based biotech and medtech principals whose pipeline assets and IP are strong enough for US commercialisation but whose US-facing positioning does not yet land with US investors, KOLs, or payers.
-The work addresses the same register problem: academic-rigour bios anchored to EPFL, the University of Geneva, or the University Hospitals of Geneva, CHF-indexed track records, and Romandie-tier understatement filling the hero where a US category claim and a US peer set belong.
+The Geneva corridor covers Lausanne, EPFL-spinout, and Vaud-based biotech and medtech owners whose pipeline assets and IP are strong enough for US commercialisation but whose US-facing positioning does not yet land with US investors, KOLs, or payers.
+The work addresses the same buyer-language problem: academic-rigour bios anchored to EPFL, the University of Geneva, or the University Hospitals of Geneva, CHF-indexed track records, and Romandie-tier understatement filling the hero where a US category claim and a US peer set belong.

 Further on Geneva and the US corridor.